pkarsy/rfboot/help/Installation.md

 > rftool
 ```
 Should give you a small usage message.
 This means rftool is in the PATH.
 As you can see the
 rftool is precompiled.
 It is a statically linked executable, and it can run on any x86_64(AMD64) linux system.
-You can recompile it of course if you want, see the README.md
+You can recompile it of course if you want, see [rftool README](../rftool/README.md)

 Now it is time to install mCC1101, a modified (and simplified) panStamp
 CC1101 library.
 The skeleton projects created with "rftool create ProjName"